Submissions Are Now Open!

-Submissions for the 2017 season are now closed.
+Submissions for the 2018 season are now open.
 The application to perform at the 2018 festival will be available from September, 1 2017 to February 1, 2018.

 Please see the information below outlining performance opportunities, the online application process, and selection criteria for the various stages and programs.